Volunteer Appraisal Reviewers

 - In good standing in Texas and other state(s) of licensure/certification, with no disciplinary history

-- Willing and able to perform at least four assignments in a year (roughly one per quarter; PIC members may decline any assignment for any reason)
+- Willing and able to perform at least four assignments in a year (roughly one per quarter; reviewers may decline any assignment for any reason)

-For those interested in applying to become a PIC member, please follow these steps
+For those interested in applying to become a Volunteer Appraisal Reviewer, please follow these steps:

-- Include a letter on your professional letterhead addressed to the Board and submit to the attention of the PIC Coordinator
+- Include a letter on your professional letterhead addressed to the Board to the attention of the Recording Secretary.
+The letter should:

-- Upon appointment, the Chair will sign the applicant’s executed PIC Service Agreement and inform the applicant.
+- Upon appointment, the Chair will sign the applicant’s executed Service Agreement and inform the applicant.